uiri/Gunboat-Diplomacy/README.md

         "I believe in the Holy Ghost, the Holy Christian Church, the Communion of Saints, the Forgiveness of sins, the Resurrection of the Body, and the Life everlasting.
 Amen."

-        Holy city: Canterbury

-        Fanatic: Puritan (bonus for Marines)
+        Fanatic: Hugenot (bonus for APC)

       Sunni (symbol: ☪)

-        "There is no god but God, and Muhammad is the messenger of God."
+        "I testify that there is no god but God, and Muhammad is the messenger of God."

-        Holy city: Mecca

         Fanatic: Mujahadin (bonus for Militia)

       Shia (symbol: ☫)

-        "There is no god but God, and Muhammad is the messenger of God, and Ali is the viceregent of God."
+        "There is no god but God, and Mohammad is the messenger of God, and Ali is the viceregent of God."

-        Holy city: Qom

         Fanatic: Assassin (bonus for espionage)

       Buddhist (symbol: ☸)

         "Suffering exists.
 There is a cause for suffering.
 There is an end to suffering.
 In order to end suffering, you must follow the Eightfold Path."

-        Holy city: Lopburi

-        Fanatic: Shaolin Monk (bonus for fortification)
+        Fanatic: Shaolin Monk (bonus for Infantry)

       Sikh (symbol: ☬)

         "There exists but one God, who is called The True, The Creator, Free from fear and hate, Immortal, Not begotten, Self-Existent, Great and Compassionate."

-        Holy city: Amritsar

-        Fanatic: Punjabi (bonus for Infantry)
+        Fanatic: Punjabi (bonus for IFV)

   Paganism

     Certain percentage of population is "Pagan"

-    If Paganism adopted as State Religion, each city can have a Festival once per week, which yields a certain bonus
+    If Paganism adopted as State Religion, each city can do...something

-      Creator God - production efficiency increased 5%

-      War God - loyalty boost

-      Harvest God - +20% of every resource

-      Sea God - bonus commerce

-      Underworld God - +1 fortification level for every 20% pagan

-    Different Pantheons can be chosen (NOTE: purely flavor at this point)
+    Different Ethnic Religions based on location, holyshit we have 30 in all

+      Australian Aboriginal

+      Akan (in Gambia and stuff)

+      Aztec

+      Bakongo (in da kkkongo)

+      Bantu

+      Berber

+      Cao Dai (in Vietnam, perhaps just merge into Shen?)

+      Celtic

+      Cultus Deorum (like fucking Romans maaaan)

+      Hellenismos (symbol: ☿))

       Hindu (symbol: ॐ)

+      Hoponopono (its Hawaiian, humor me)

+      Jewish (symbol: ✡; how many jimmies can we rustle?)

+      Juche (the religion of Best Korea)

+      Kemet (symbol: ☥; its in Egypt, followed by approximately 0.00% of the population)

+      Mapuche (in Chile)

+      Muisca (in KKKolombia, important because FARC)

+      Norse (rustle more jimmies by making the symbol a swatstika)

+      Peyote

+      Quechua

+      Rodnovery (the Slavic paganism)

-      Chinese (symbol: ☯)
+      Shen (symbol: ☯)

       Shinto (symbol: π)

-      Norse (symbol: ☇)

-      Egyptian (symbol: ☥)

-      Greek (symbol: ☿)

-      Animist (symbol: ☀)

-      Cult of Personality (symbol: ☟)
+      Tengricilik (the shamanists, let's add in a ulan reference)

+      Tsonga (in MozambiKKK)

+      Waaq (in Sudan and Somalia)

+      Wathaniyya (not an actual pantheon, but what the Arabs refer to Semitic paganism)

+      Yoruba

+      Zardoshti (Zoroastrian, because Persians invented everything)

 Commerce

-  (NOTE: These all should tie into commerce.)
+  I'm thinking something with different sectors

+    Primary makes resource production

+    Secondary makes production

+    Tertiary increases the total yields of the previous two, increases loyalty

+  Maybe each sector hires a certain amount of the population

+    Do stuff with unemployment?

+    Hurts the economy to have too much cannon fodder?

+  Cash economy probably won't be there directly, but...

+    We could get a rough estimate of GDP, gov't budget, trade surplus, etc

+    Gov't deficit could paralyze production

+    Trade surplus could give benefits

+  Different methods of sector grwoth based on gov't

+    Under Market, sectors grow on their own (with minimal player input) based on education, infrastructure, gov't

+    Under Planned, player must pump resources to grow each one

+    Mixed could maybe have investment into sectors, but otherwise grow on own?

   Education

   Espionage

+    Spy satellites give view of all city stats, but are uber-expen$$$ive and temporary

+    Old fashioned spy networks!

+      Would be stored as player-wide variable

+      Specific cities targeted, or whole players?

+      Counter-espionage can be infrastructure mebbe?

+      Anyways, effectiveness of spy network vs. effectiveness of counterespionage determines data gotten

+      If spies caught, network dismantled and PLAYER KNOWS NOW

   Research

+    Each city contributes to a player wide pool of research

+    Pool of research randomly assigned to various categories

+      Biology/Medicine - increases food production, increases health

+      Physics/Engineering - increases total production, increases mineral production

+      Mathematics/Computer Science - increases commerce, increases total research, increases espionage

+      Chemistry/Materials Science - increases energy production, increases Transportation

+      ATOMIX (only increases when Nuclear Plant built) - increases health, increases energy production

+      Astronomy/Rocketry (only increases when Space Center built) - missile effectiveness, increases espionage

+    Each unit has a certain level from 1 to 3 - AKA level 3 militia, level 1 fighter, level 2 tank

+      Applies all of the player's units

+      Player can only assign a certain amount of upgrades, depending on techs

+      Therefore, Greater Somali Club Bearer Brigade will do badly against equal number of US Marine Corps